bitcoin/bitcoin/doc/translation_process.md

 The Transifex Bitcoin project config file is included as part of the repo.
 It can be found at `.tx/config`, however you shouldn’t need to change anything.

 ### Synchronising translations
-To assist in updating translations, we have created a script to help.
+To assist in updating translations, a helper script is available in the [maintainer-tools repo](https://github.com/bitcoin-core/bitcoin-maintainer-tools).

-1. `python contrib/devtools/update-translations.py`
+1. `python3 ../bitcoin-maintainer-tools/update-translations.py`
 2. `git add` new translations from `src/qt/locale/`
 3. Update `src/qt/bitcoin_locale.qrc` manually or via
 ```bash